 For the area west of the realigned Berner Street, setbacks may be reduced by 50% along no more than 90 feet of contiguous road frontage.

 The Dempsey/Nevados (Parcel 38) site is permitted up to a maximum of 20% reduction of each required setback, provided that the northerly setback may only be adjusted to less than 10 feet through a use permit or similar discretionary development project approval.
-No additional adjustments to Parcel 38 are authorized
+No additional adjustments to Parcel 38 are authorized.

 Large building eaves are encouraged.
 Eaves shall be allowed to encroach a maximum of four feet into setback areas.